-(a) accept employment or engage in any business or professional activity which will require him to disclose confidential information which he has gained by reason of his official position or authority.
+(a) accept employment or engage in any business or professional activity which will require them to disclose confidential information which they have gained by reason of their official position or authority.

-It is clearly a conflict of interest when an employee holds outside employment that would require him or her to disclose confidential information gained by reason of his or her employment with the Commonwealth.
+It is clearly a conflict of interest when an employee holds outside employment that would require them to disclose confidential information gained by reason of their employment with the Commonwealth.
 Such outside employment must be refused or abandoned by employees.

-(b) improperly disclose materials or data within the exemptions to the definition of public records as defined by Section seven of Chapter four of the General Laws, and were acquired by him in the course of his or her official duties, nor use such information to further his or her personal interests."
-(See Massachusetts General Laws, Chapter 268A, §23).
+(b) improperly disclose materials or data within the exemptions to the definition of public records as defined by Section seven of Chapter four of the General Laws, and were acquired by them in the course of their official duties, nor use such information to further their personal interests."
+(See Massachusetts General Laws, Chapter 268A,